Home > Guides > Best beat production hardware: Feel the beat

 Beat production has never been hotter.
 Whether you are producing styles like rap, hip-hop, R&B, or pop you’ll need a phat, catchy beat to drive the song.
 Even genres you might not immediately think of like pop, rock, and even country have adopted increasingly modern sounds.

-Here are five of the best beat production hardware units.
+Here are some of the best beat production hardware units.

 Best beat production hardware overall: Native Instruments Maschine+